 An Empath Visits Auschwitz

 Sequentially, after this introduction, are the two pages of my essay I wrote at age seventeen.
-With only minor punctuation and grammar edited, my dissertation is mostly in tact to how it was originally written in April 2005.
-Phenomenally vivid in description of the horrific events which took place on this land, it has been astounding for me to remember the depth and empathy my teenage self experienced visiting a much desolate and hopeless atmosphere.
+With only minor punctuation and grammar edited, the essay is mostly in tact to how it was originally written in April 2005.
 This essay attests to the trauma which Auschwitz-Birkenau is still capable of imprinting within the human mind.
-Historically, the truth of inhumanity and disgrace of humans toward humans has permeated throughout man’s existence upon Earth.
-Even in the twenty-first century, Auschwitz-Birkenau still serves as an example to both commoner and elite, alike, of genocide’s effects on humanity from the darkest perceptions of difference between religions, governments, and cultures.
+Historically, the truth of disgrace and inhumanity of humans toward humans has permeated throughout man’s existence upon Earth.
+Even in the twenty-first century, Auschwitz-Birkenau still serves as an example to both commoner and elite of genocide’s effects on humanity from the darkest perceptions of difference between religions, governments, and cultures.

 — M. Haas,